NaCl10/wordsalt/content/about/_index.md

 A couple of years later, in the summer of my seventh grade year, a friend of mine who plays drums, along with my brother, who played bass, decided to start a band together.
 Members have come and gone, my brother quit playing bass altogether a year or so ago, but we all think we finally have a good group.
 We've been together for three years now, practicing, playing smaller gigs and open mics, writing, and making demos; and we're hoping to be able to release our first album soon.

 I'm not going to put the link to the band here for my anonymity's sake.

+## Cycling

+I love to ride my bike.
+I could spend hours every day on a bike, but unfortunately, school prevents that.
+I also do many different styles of bike racing, including Cyclocross, BMX, grass track (AKA grass velodrome), and road.
+I also casually mountain bike.
+My favorite by far is definitely cyclocross.